GSYT-Productions/BunnyPad-SRC/README.md

 # BunnyPad Contributors
 These people helped get the program to its current state:

-PBbunnypower - The Star of the Show, she created the icon of the app, and the project is dedicated to her\n BunnyFndr - Main Co-developer
+PBbunnypower - The Star of the Show, she created the icon of the app, and the project is dedicated to her\
+BunnyFndr - Main Co-developer\
-GarryStraitYT - Main Developer
+GarryStraitYT - Main Developer\
-ZeRoTeCh00 - Promoted BunnyPad during stream
+ZeRoTeCh00 - Promoted BunnyPad during stream\
-UnityAI - Helped with bug checking the program
+UnityAI - Helped with bug checking the program\
-ByPad - Porting to Linux
+ByPad - Porting to Linux\
-i486girl and K4sum1 - Helping with ideas
+i486girl and K4sum1 - Helping with ideas\
-Wolfieboy09 - Contributor, Bug Hunter
+Wolfieboy09 - Contributor, Bug Hunter\
-teknixstuff - Debugging, assisting with try:except statements
+teknixstuff - Debugging, assisting with try:except statements\
 ### License and Trademark Usage

 This project is licensed under the Apache License 2.0.